 The DJI Mavic 3 Cine in a nutshell

 The DJI Mavic 3 Cine is an amazing new tool available to drone videographers.
 It features a powerful new camera system and is loaded with safety features and other advanced flight technology.
 It comes equipped with not one but two cameras: a main Pro camera and a telephoto camera.
 The Mavic 3 Cine captures video up to 5.1K resolution and offers 10-bit D-log, takes 20MP stills and has substantial flight time.
 The Mavic 3 Cine includes 360-degree obstacle avoidance and advanced return to home to keep the drone safe.
-Plus, it boasts O3+ and a slew of other nifty features coming in a firmware update.
+Plus, it boasts O3+ and a slew of other nifty features.
 Those include things like ActiveTrack 5.0, Mastershots, Quickshots, Hyperlapse and higher frame rate options — 200fps in 1080p and 120fps in 4K.

 Standard vs. Cine